 As far as possible!
 The busiest time of year is May through October and also December.
 If you are interested in ordering a celebration cake during these months, please try to allow at least 3 weeks to 2 months notice, and I am happy to take orders further in advance.
 I may be able to take short notice orders, depending on my availability.
 Plan ahead wherever possible.
 Wedding cakes are generally booked a year or more in advance.
 Please allow at least 3 to 6 months if possible.
 Again, short notice orders can be taken if availability allows.
 (Please note, a rich fruit cake requires 3 months to mature and be fed with brandy).

-A deposit of approximately 40% will be required to confirm a celebration cake order.
-The balance is payable in full by cash or by cleared funds such as bank transfer, a week before your date of collection or delivery.
+A non-refundable retainer of approximately 40% will be required to confirm a celebration cake order.
+The balance is payable in full by cash or by cleared funds such as bank transfer, 2 weeks before your date of collection or delivery.

 Wedding cakes require a non-refundable deposit of 25% with a minimum of £100, to secure your date.
 The full balance is due 4 weeks before your delivery/collection.
 This must be made in cash or cleared funds such as bank transfer.
 Payment in instalments is possible if required.